dannyroestmx/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-principles.md

 ## 1 What Are the Key Architectural Principles Behind the Mendix Platform? {#key-principles}

 Within the entire Mendix Platform, we have embedded (technical) principles to guarantee enterprise-ready applications.
-For Mendix, "enterprise-ready" means that the apps  are maintanable, performing, and scalable.
+For Mendix, "enterprise-ready" means that the apps  are maintainable, performing, and scalable.
 It also means that the apps can cope with all the functional complexity of back-end enterprise systems so that they can be integrated into any enterprise landscape.

 ## 2 How Does Mendix Enable Model-Driven Development?